jeremymaya/herokufy-dotnet/README.md

 ### Deploying the web app

-You can run PostgreSQL in development environment using Docker as well.
-For the instruction on how to run PostgreSQL locally via Docker, please follow the steps in [Code-401-Async-Inn-API - Using Postgres Instead of SQL Server on Docker](https://github.com/jeremymaya/Code-401-Async-Inn-API).

 1. Add `Docker Support` by following the steps in [Create a Multi-Container App with Docker Compose](https://docs.microsoft.com/en-us/visualstudio/mac/docker-multi-container?view=vsmac-2019)
     * It should be compatible with Linux
 2. Modify the generated `Dockerfile` to work with GitHub Actions and Heroku by following the steps in [Deploying to Heroku from GitHub Actions](https://dev.to/heroku/deploying-to-heroku-from-github-actions-29ej).